-In partnership with the National College Advising Corps (CAC), Davidson College is proud to host a CAC program due to the generosity of the John M. Belk Endowment.
+In partnership with the National College Advising Corps (CAC), Davidson College is proud to host a CAC program due to the generosity of the John M. Belk Endowment and the Duke Endowment.
 The CAC places well-trained, college graduates from institutions of higher education as full-time advisers in under-resourced high schools to support students as they navigate the complex processes of college admission and matriculation.

 The College Adviser position is a full-time, two-year position.
 College Advisers are placed at partner schools in western North Carolina to serve students and carry out the mission and goals of the CAC as described above.
-The College Adviser position will begin with pre-service training during the month of July 2016 at Davidson College.
-Members of the Class of 2016 and recent graduates from the classes of 2013-15 are also invited to apply.
+The College Adviser position will begin with pre-service training during the month of July 2018 at Davidson College.
+Members of the Class of 2018 and recent graduates from the classes of 2015-17 are also invited to apply.

 Interested individuals can apply for the position on the Human Resources website.
-Interviews will be held in late February 2016.
+Interviews will be held in late February 2018.

 The College Advising Corps is administered through the Center for Civic Engagement.
-For more information, email Mary Alice Katon at firstname.lastname@example.org or call 704-894-3015.
+For more information, email Mary Alice Katon at firstname.lastname@example.org or call 704-280-7580.